Echis hughesi

-Echis hughesi, known as the Hughes' carpet viper, Somali carpet viper, and Hughes' saw-scaled viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
+Echis hughesi, also known commonly as Hughes' carpet viper, the Somali carpet viper, and Hughes' saw-scaled viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 The species is endemic to Somalia.
-There are no subspecies which are currently recognized as being valid.
+There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, hughesi, is in honor of British herpetologist Barry Hughes.

 Description

-Echis hughesi grows to a total length (including tail) of about 21–32 cm.
+E. hughesi grows to a total length (including tail) of about 21–32 cm.
 The head scalation is similar to that of E. pyramidum.
 Midbody, there are 24–25 dorsal scale rows.
 The ventrals number 144–149, and the subcaudals number 28–30.
 The color pattern varies, but generally consists of a series of pale, oblique, dorsal blotches set against a darker ground color.

 Geographic range

-Echis hughesi is found only in northern Somalia, in northern Migiurtinia, near Meledin.
+E. hughesi is found only in northern Somalia, in northern Migiurtinia, near Meledin.

 The type locality is listed as "Somalia, 10°02' [N lat.], 49° [E long.]".

 Migiurtinia was the name of a region, or gobolka, in Somalia that is currently known as Bari and occupies about 70000 km2 of the tip of the Horn of Africa.